OrregoDev/Next.js-Router-Course---Starter/README.md

 ## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This repository is about my Next.js App Router Course completion.
+It contains a dashboard application based on Next.js, Typescript, React.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.